Stealing Pulp Fiction

 Stealing Pulp Fiction is a 2024 American comedy heist film written, produced, and directed by Danny Turkiewicz, in his directorial debut.
 Based on Turkiewicz's short film of the same name, the film stars Jon Rudnitsky, Cazzie David, Karan Soni, Taylor Hill, Oliver Cooper, and Jason Alexander.
 It premiered at the Newport Beach Film Festival on October 19, 2024, and was released on video on demand and in selected theaters on June 27, 2025.

-Premise
+Plot

-Three aspiring Hollywood friends plot to steal Quentin Tarantino's personal 35mm print of Pulp Fiction from his movie theater.
-The friends team up with their therapist to carry out the heist.
+Jonathan and Steve, fans of Quentin Tarantino, learn that a screening of Pulp Fiction at Tarantino's theater will use his personal 35 mm print and decide to steal it.
+They recruit their friend Elizabeth and their therapist, Dr. Mendelbaum, who discovers their plan while they are practicing the heist at the karate dojo where he has relocated his office.
+The group succeeds in stealing the film but are pursued by Tarantino and later divide the reels among themselves.
+Elizabeth burns her share as she had threatened to do, while Mendelbaum disappears with his portion.
+Jonathan decides to return the remaining reels to Tarantino, but after finally meeting Rachel, Mendelbaum's patient with whom he is infatuated, he abandons the plan and leaves the stolen reels behind.